We need future literacy to survive.

 After recognizing our flawed cognition, the next step is to improve it.
 After all, if we can improve our cognition, we can also improve everything downstream from it: ourselves, relationships, health, environment, religion/beliefs, politics, economics, education, security, and…our individual and collective futures.

-This is really important to understand: our political systems, our economic systems, businesses, war, relationships, scientific discovery — everything — all lives downstream from our brains.
+This is really important to understand: our political systems, our economic systems, businesses, war, relationships, scientific discovery — everything — all lives downstream from our minds.

-To be clear, my idea of up-leveling cognition is not merely about doing what we already do better, faster.
-This is not about taking a performance enhancer.
+To be clear, my suggestion of up-leveling cognition is not merely about doing what we already do better, faster.
+This is not about taking a performance enhancer or trying to climb the IQ charts.

 Meditation, supplements, exercise, education, self-help programs and therapy, are all useful starting points for self-improvement.
-The next level of improvement needs to be enabled by substantially better tools that allow us to improve ourselves by orders of magnitude.
-I’m a strong supporter of the work being done with psychedelics and entheogens.
+The next level of improvement needs to be enabled by substantially better tools that allow us to systematically improve ourselves on known fronts and on new frontiers.

-If our cognitive potential were represented on a scale from 1–10, we’re a 3 right now and can barely catch a glimpse of 4.
-We need to hit levels 5 and 6 in order to avoid destroying ourselves and become sufficiently advanced to neutralize other risks that threaten our existence.
+If our cognitive potential were represented on a scale from 1–10, imagine that we are a 3 right now and can barely catch a glimpse of 4.
+What levels do we need to achieve in order to solve the problems we face?

-It may be the case that becoming perfectly logical, rational, and eliminating all blind spots is a level up, and beyond that, we need to enhance our brains with new senses and new dimensions, beyond our basic five senses and three dimensions.
+It may be the case that becoming perfectly logical, rational, and eliminating all blind spots is a level up, and beyond that, we need to enhance our minds by extending our sensory experiences and capabilites.
 To go even further, maybe we build AI so that it assumes logic/reason-based responsibilities so we can focus on higher order creativity, emotions and complexity.

-The radical upleveling I’m suggesting sits beyond our current ability to conceptualize.
+The evolutionary potential I am suggesting sits beyond our current ability to conceptualize.
 Just because we can’t currently see it doesn’t mean it doesn’t exist.
 We are limited by our imaginations.

 When we think about AI, we imagine it as being capable of becoming and doing anything, yet, when it comes to our own potential, we’re woefully unambitious and unimaginative.